AirGateway/airgateway-web/_posts/2016-05-05-airgateway-is-founded.md

 img: the-plane-take-off-lights.jpg
 category: Company
 layout: post
+entry: >-
-entry: AirGateway has been legally established today with the main goal of bringing a new way to access to the Air-travel distribution industry, leaving behind the old-fashioned and at many levels inefficient GDS aggregation model.
+  AirGateway has been legally established today with the main goal of bringing a new way to access to the Air-travel distribution industry, leaving behind the old-fashioned and at many levels inefficient GDS aggregation model
 ---

 AirGateway has been legally established today with the main goal of bringing a new way to access to the Air-travel distribution industry, leaving behind the old-fashioned and at many levels inefficient GDS aggregation model.